Learn about the practical applications, limitations and ethical considerations of using AI.

 Practical considerations

-When using AI yourself, or guiding students in its use, it is important to protect one’s own and others' information and rights.
-If you are using university data in an AI tool, such as learning and teaching content, then ensure you use the data protected version of Microsoft Copilot accessed via your Sussex account to ensure that any data is protected.
+If you are using university data in an AI tool, such as learning and teaching content, then ensure you use the licensed and data protected version of Microsoft Copilot accessed via your Sussex account to ensure that any data is protected.

 Before using generative AI tools